Kash-Pandz/Insilico_Protein_Design/README.md

 This repository showcases an in-silico protein design pipeline using RFDiffusion + MPNN Sequence Design + ColabFold.
 It also includes an evaluation pipeline of various design tasks.

- ProteinMPNN and LigandMPNN, which are graph neural network-based models for protein sequence design.
-LigandMPNN extends the capabilities of ProteinMPNN by incorporating ligand atoms into the message-passing framework.

 # Overview

 - `ligand_mpnn.py`: Sequence Design (with ligand)